BiggestLittleFC/biggestlittlefc.github.io/theme/story-friday.md

 <h3>INT.
 THE GUEST ROOM - DAY</h3>

 <p>Daylight pours in around the cracked curtains.
-There’s a mess of bedsheets in an empty bed by the window.
+There's a mess of bedsheets in an empty bed by the window.
 On the other bed with Thistle's footpaw sticks out of a twisted wreck of pillows and bedding.
 Thistle groans while stirring awake.
 His arm stretches out of the blanket heap with a muffled yawn.
 He pauses.
 Then, with flailing kicks he rushes upright.
 Grabs the clock that flashes "12:25".
 His face fills with panic.</p>

 <div class="dialogue">
 <h4>THISTLE</h4>